 - Are drug addicted mothers treated unfairly by nurses?
-Critical social theory is used to explore the relationship between addicted new mothers and nurses.
-Nurses at The Fir Square Combined Care Unit at BC Women's Hospital are interviewed to determine if current research is applicable. - Does having a premature baby affect the functioning of a family?
-A student interviews an acquaintance to determine if current research is applicable. - Is teen pregnancy an epidemic?
+Critical social theory is used to explore the relationship between drug addicted new mothers and nurses.
+A mother from a support group is interviewed to determine if current research is applicable. - Does having a premature baby affect the functioning of a family?
+A student interviews the father of premature baby to determine if current research is applicable. - Is teen pregnancy an epidemic?
 Epidemiology is used to explore the topic of teen pregnancy.
-Community Health nurses are contacted to determine if current research is applicable. - Does depression cause a decrease in self-esteem?
+A community health nurse is contacted to determine if current research is applicable. - Does depression cause a decrease in self-esteem?
 A student interviews an acquaintance with depression to determine if current research is applicable.